mariuscaptari/machine-learning-coursework/README.md

 Final project for the Machine Learning course.
 Group 02.

-All data taken from <a target="_blank" href="http://ergast.com/mrd/">ergast</a>, a public api for Formula 1 historic data.
+All data taken from [ergast](http://ergast.com/mrd/), a public api for Formula 1 historic data.

 ## Project Organization